-Due to the COVID-19 pandemic, the District continues operating at reduced service levels.
-The change in service level has caused the district to have a higher-than-normal spare ratio in the fleet.
-To comply with the FTA regulation, the District placed buses that are eligible into Contingency Fleet status.
+Due to the COVID-19 Pandemic, the District continues operating a reduced service level.
+The change in service level has caused the District to have a higher-than-normal spare ratio in the fleet.
+Per Federal Transit

+Administration policy, eligible surplus buses were placed into a Contingency Fleet.
 A Contingency Fleet is a group of vehicles placed in an inactive status for energy, training, or other local emergencies.
 Attachment 1, Chart 8: Contingency Fleet by Type provides a summary total of all the buses currently placed in the contingency fleet.
-As the District continues to bring service levels back, contingency fleet vehicles are placed back into active service.
+As the District continues to increase levels back, contingency fleet vehicles are placed back into active service.